c3d/build/README.md

 `config.h`.
 This is only for illustration purpose, since modern systems attempt to randomize address space, making the value returned by `sbrk(0)` different with each run.

+## Package dependencies

+A `build` project can depend on other packages and use `pkg-config` to easily get the required compilation or link flags.
+The `PKGCONFIGS` variable lists the name of the required packages. if the name ends with `?`, the package is optional, and the build with succceed even if the package is not present.

+For example, `PKGCONFIGS` may look like this, in which case packages `pixman-1` and `gstreamer-1.0` are required, whereas package `openssl` is optional.

+    PKGCONFIGS=     pixman-1                    \
+                    openssl?                    \
+                    gstreamer-1.0

 ## Redistribution